jsrn/jsrn.github.io/_posts/2023-12-23-sublime-text-and-beautiful-software.md

 It was the first time in my programming career that I really felt like I had superpowers.
 It was the first time I'd experienced the feeling that serious vim users describe: ideas going straight from your brain to your editor, with input being frictionless to the point of telepathy.

 It's also one of the first pieces of software I remember using that really felt lovingly crafted.
-As I said, I was using a lot of free software at the time, and a lot it had been created by kind, thoughtful and deeply intelligent people who were very much not experts in UX or visual design.
+As I said, I was using a lot of free software at the time, and a lot of it had been created by kind, thoughtful and deeply intelligent people who were very much not experts in UX or visual design.

 I probably pissed off too many of my friends by harping on about it.